 Nothing is without risk including spinal manipulation.

-The recommended allowance is a minimum of 5mg of lutein per day; 1 cup of raw kale, and half a cup when lightly-cooked provide 3 times the daily requirement.
+The recommended allowance is a minimum of 5mg of lutein per day; 1 cup of raw kale and a half when lightly-cooked provide 3 times the daily requirement.

 Be generous when pouring olive oil onto your salad; for the oleocanthal.